-Dr Andrew Swayne (B.Sci, LLB (Hons), MBBS (Hons I), FRACP) is a consultant neurologist in the Mater Centre for Neurosciences.
+Dr Andrew Swayne (B.Sci, LLB (Hons), MBBS (Hons I), FRACP) is a consultant neurologist at the Mater Centre for Neurosciences.

 Dr Swayne’s medical degree was obtained through the University of Queensland with first class honours.
 Prior to studying medicine, Dr Swayne completed a dual degree in science and law also through The University of Queensland.